 There are many things that can affect poultry roasting time, from oven accuracy issues and a foil tent to the color of the roasting pan you're using.
 This article offers tips for cooking a whole turkey or turkey breast along with some basic safety guidelines for stuffing and food handling.

-A whole chicken is smaller and takes less time to roast, but the temperature guidelines are similar.
-This chicken time and temperature guide includes safety tips and times for specific chicken sizes.
+A whole chicken is smaller than a whole turkey and takes less time to roast, but the temperature guidelines are similar.
+This guide to chicken time and temperature includes safety tips and times for specific chicken sizes.

 This temperature chart includes safe cooking temperatures for meat, poultry, stuffing, eggs, and leftovers.
 It also offers important guidelines for keeping hot food warm and cold food cold.